MeanderingProgrammer/dashboard.nvim/README.md

             header = {},
             -- Format to display date in
             date_format = nil,
-            -- List of directory paths
-            directories = {},
+            -- List of directory paths, or functions that return paths directories = {},
             -- Sections to add at bottom, these can be string references to -- functions in sections.lua, custom strings, or custom functions